EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/telescope.sn.md

 ### telescope.sn.spec2photons

 Spectrum to photon counts in band.
-Package: telescope.sn Description: Given a spectrum and the effective area of an instrument as a function of wavelength, calculate the the total recieved
+Package: telescope.sn Description: Given a spectrum and the effective area of an instrument as a function of wavelength, calculate the the total recieved flux and the photons count rate in the instrument.